david-domz/mockallan/README.md

 ## Feedback

 I value your feedback!
-If you've used `mockallan` and have suggestions, bug reports, or any other feedback, please let me know.
+If you've tried `mockallan` and have suggestions, bug reports, or any other feedback, please let me know.
 You can reach out to me via [email](mailto:david.7b8@gmail.com).
 Thank you!